 There are two very important factors to be determined upon examining the child with a suspected hearing impairment.
 First, determination should be made regarding the presence of a hearing loss and the type (i.e., conductive or sensorineural).
 Secondly, once a hearing loss is found to be present, it should be determined if this loss is progressive or stable.
 Therefore, your child may require periodic audiograms to be sure that the hearing loss is going to remain stable.

 Complete Audiologic and Otologic examinations are recommended to determine what type of hearing impairment is present, its probable cause, and its treatment.
 The Otologist (ENT) may recommend special x-rays of the inner ear (CT,MRI, etc), a balance test or other laboratory tests to make this decision.

 A well-rounded program of rehabilitation for children with hearing loss may include speech reading, auditory training, speech therapy and instruction in the use of a hearing aid.
-One may also consider other adjuvants to assist with their communication skills such as cued speech or other manual techniques.
 All aspects of the program do not necessarily apply to each child with an impairment, but each individual may be helped through some of these methods.
-One cannot stress the importance of early indentification of hearing loss and early intervention.
+One cannot stress the importance of early identification of hearing loss and early intervention.
 Critical speech and language development starts within the first three to four months of life.

 The Cochlear Implant